The Pan-STARRS Data Processing System: IPP Data Processing Stages

-In addition to the astrometric and photometric calibrations, the Camera stage also generates the dynamic masks for the images.
-The dynamic masks include masking for optical ghosts, glints, saturated stars, diffraction spikes, and electronic crosstalk.
-The mask images generated by the Chip stage are updated with these dynamic masks and a new set of files are saved for the downstream analysis stages.
+After the astrometic analysis is completed, the photometric calibration is determined using the final match to the reference catalog.
+A single photometric zero point is determined for each exposure, with the airmass term fixed to the nominal linear slope for each filter.
+No color terms are measured between the observed photometry and the reference photometry.
+However, at this stage, pre-determined color terms may be used to transform the reference photometry to an appropriate photometric system.
+For the PS1 nightly processing, the reference catalog does not include \wps\ photometry, so a fixed color transformation is used to generate synthetic w-band photometry from the \rps\ \& \ips\ photometry.
+For more details, see \cite{magnier2017.calibration}.
+The result of these calibrations is stored as a single multi-extension FITS table containing the results from each OTA as a separate extension.

-The Camera stage also merges the binned chip images (see~\ref{sec:chip}) into single jpeg images of the entire focal plane.
+In addition to the astrometric and photometric calibrations, the \ippstage{camera} stage also generates the dynamic masks for the images.
+These include masking for optical ghosts, glints, saturated stars, diffraction spikes, and electronic crosstalk.
+The mask images generated by the \ippstage{chip} stage are updated with these dynamic masks and a new set of files are saved for the downstream analysis stages.
+The \ippstage{camera} stage also merges the binned chip images (see~\ref{sec:chip}) into single jpeg images of the entire focal plane.
 These jpeg images can then be displayed by the process monitoring system to visualize the data processing.